mbennett-uoe/whiiif/README.md

 please edit `Makefile`

 Whiiif requires a preinstalled SOLR instance, and configuration in `settings.cfg`.
 A schema and other necessary SOLR configuration files are provided in the `solrconf` directory.
-Please copy these into the folder for the Whiiif core.
+Please copy these into the `conf` folder for the Whiiif core.

 Some Flask dependencies are compiled during installation, so `gcc` and Python header files need to be present.
 For example, on Ubuntu: